Pirussa/lei-22-s2-1da-g02/docs/SprintB/US003/US003_RegisterASNSUser.md

 ### 1.1.
 User Story Description

-As a receptionist, I want to register a SNS user.
+As a receptionist, I want to register an SNS user.

 ### 1.2.
 Customer Specifications and Clarifications